Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Results and Analysis

 Our initial, preliminary evaluation revealed that around one third of samples exhibited poor classification accuracy when relying solely on static extraction.
 To investigate this, we manually analyze the string artifacts and observe that, even after entropy filtering and regular expression pruning, many static strings remained obfuscated or meaningless.
 Table~\ref{tab:string_comparison} presents representative examples contrasting meaningful strings (e.g., API names or URLs) with obfuscated strings (e.g., base64 junk or byte repetitions).
 On average, only 31.2\% of extracted strings are semantically interpretable, while 68.8\% are either garbled or machine-generated filler.

 As a comparative experiment, we introduce a hybrid string extraction method that supplements static outputs with dynamic traces collected from Falcon Sandbox.
-Falcon provides runtime visibility of system calls, decrypted payloads, and memory-resident strings—many of which are inaccessible statically.
-We select five representative families with poor static-only classification (Loki, Stop, NanoCore, Formbook, and DarkGate) and rerun the pipeline with dynamic augmentation.
+Falcon provides runtime visibility of system calls, decrypted payloads, and memory-resident strings, many of which are inaccessible through static analysis.
+We select five representative families with poor static-only classification results (Loki, Stop, NanoCore, Formbook, and DarkGate) and rerun the pipeline for their 25 samples with dynamic augmentation.

-The results are striking.
-On average, we observe a 63.2\% increase in the number of semantically valid strings, reflecting Falcon's ability to capture runtime-generated content such as decrypted payloads and system interactions.
-Additionally, the proportion of garbage or obfuscated strings drop by 41.5\%, indicating that dynamic execution is effective at bypassing static noise introduced by packing and encoding.
-Perhaps most notably, the identification of system-level API calls improve by a factor of 2.8$\times$, dramatically enhancing the visibility of behavioral indicators crucial for malware family classification.

-As shown in Table~\ref{tab:dyn_accuracy}, these enhancements translate into clear gains in classification performance.
-For instance, the \texttt{Stop} ransomware family sees its accuracy jump from 0.2 (static-only) to 1.0 (hybrid), driven by better visibility into encryption routines, file system interactions, and C2 URLs—all of which were hidden from static inspection.
-In contrast, families like \texttt{DarkGate} show no improvement, suggesting that even dynamic execution may be insufficient when anti-analysis techniques or stealth behaviors are involved.
+As shown in Table~\ref{tab:dyn_accuracy}, the results are notable.
+We observe a 17.2\% increase in the number of semantically valid strings, reflecting Falcon's ability to capture runtime-generated content such as decrypted payloads and system interactions.
+Additionally, the proportion of garbage or obfuscated strings drops by 93.4\%, indicating that dynamic execution is effective at filtering out static noise caused by packing and encoding.
+The identification of system-level API calls also improves by a factor of 1.1, greatly enhancing the visibility of behavioral indicators that are crucial for malware family classification.
+These enhancements lead to clear gains in classification performance, with an average relative improvement of 120\%.
+For example, the \texttt{Stop} ransomware family sees its accuracy increase from 0.2 (static-only) to 1.0 (hybrid), due to better visibility into encryption routines, file system interactions, and C2 URLs that are hidden from static inspection.

 These results confirm the hypothesis that dynamic string extraction offers value for certain malware families.
 While not universally beneficial, hybrid string extraction could be considered a critical capability.
 In future work, we plan to explore partial automation of dynamic execution (e.g., using unpacking stubs or emulated environments) to expand hybrid coverage without sacrificing scalability.